gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

 .. index:: Convention Ada

 ``Ada``
-  This indicates that the standard Ada calling sequence will be used and all Ada data items may be passed without any limitations in the case where GNAT is used to generate both the caller and callee.
-It is also possible to mix GNAT generated code and code generated by another Ada compiler.
-In this case, the data types should be restricted to simple cases, including primitive types.
+  This indicates that the standard Ada calling sequence is used and all Ada data items may be passed without any limitations in the case where GNAT is used to generate both the caller and callee.
+You can also mix GNAT generated code and code generated by another Ada compiler.
+In this case, you should restrict the data types to simple cases, including primitive types.
 Whether complex data types can be passed depends on the situation.
-Probably it is safe to pass simple arrays, such as arrays of integers or floats.
+It is probably safe to pass simple arrays, such as arrays of integers or floats.
 Records may or may not work, depending on whether both compilers lay them out identically.
 Complex structures involving variant records, access parameters, tasks, or protected types, are unlikely to be able to be passed.

-  Note that in the case of GNAT running on a platform that supports HP Ada 83, a higher degree of compatibility can be guaranteed, and in particular records are laid out in an identical manner in the two compilers.
-Note also that if output from two different compilers is mixed, the program is responsible for dealing with elaboration issues.
-Probably the safest approach is to write the main program in the version of Ada other than GNAT, so that it takes care of its own elaboration requirements, and then call the GNAT-generated adainit procedure to ensure elaboration of the GNAT components.
+  If output from two different compilers is mixed, you are responsible for dealing with elaboration issues.
+Probably the safest approach is to write the main program in the version of Ada other than GNAT, so it takes care of its own elaboration requirements, and call the GNAT-generated adainit procedure to ensure elaboration of the GNAT components.
 Consult the documentation of the other Ada compiler for further details on elaboration.

-  However, it is not possible to mix the tasking run time of GNAT and HP Ada 83, all the tasking operations must either be entirely within GNAT compiled sections of the program, or entirely within HP Ada 83 compiled sections of the program.

 .. index:: Interfacing to Assembly